 Aims and Scope

-The Bulletin of Monetary Economics and Banking/Buletin Ekonomi Moneter dan Perbankan is an international peer-reviewed journal.
-This is a quarterly journal, published firstly on June 1998.
+The Buletin Ekonomi Moneter dan Perbankan/Bulletin of Monetary Economics and Banking (BMEB) is an international peer-reviewed journal.
+This is a quarterly journal, published four times a year.

 Peer Review Process

 The BMEB employs a double-blind manuscript review process.
 With a double‐blind review approach, the identity of the both the author(s) and reviewer are unknown to both parties.